Gunslingers (1950 film): Plot

 During the gunfight, Whip has heard Ace call the marshal by the name Barton.
 He goes to the telegraph office and instructs the operator, Libby to notify the authorities in the county seat of this information.
 After she sends the message, she takes some food to Lou at the cabin.
 Unbeknownst to her, she is followed there by Steve, one of Ace's gang members.
 Whip arrives shortly thereafter, and arrests Steve, but is forced to release him when three more of Ace's henchmen arrive.
 The following day, the county seat replies to Whip's telegram, letting them know that Marshall Dean is an imposter, who is also known by the names Hank Babbit and Brad Barton.

 Steve goes to Jeff's house, where he is in the process of planting evidence of rustling, in the form of two branding irons which Ace and his cohorts had used to re-brand the cattle they rustled.
 Whip captures him in the act and takes him to the saloon where Dean and his gang are.
 As he is telling Dean that he knows of Ace's plan to cash in on the local ranches now that the railroad is going to run a line in the area, a real deputy marshal, by the name of Stoner, arrives from the county seat and places Ace, Dean/Babbit/Barton and their gang under arrest.
 With all in order, Whip and Winks say goodbye to their friends and head on their way.

-Cast list
+Cast

 Production

 It was reported that the film would be one of several released by Monogram in April 1950.
-The National Legion of Decency gave the film an A-I rating, meaning it was "Unobjectionable for General Patronage".
+The National Legion of Decency assigned the film an A-I rating, meaning it was "Unobjectionable for General Patronage".